eibens/statefool/README.md

 # eibens/statefool

-Given the number of existing state managers for web applications it would be foolish to build another.
+Given the large number of existing state manager solutions for React it would be foolish to build another.
 So here it is.

 <!-- badges -->